top of page

 OUR MISSION

 The 15 million acres of federal lands of the Greater Yellowstone Ecosystem (GYE) include our nation's first national park and first national forest.
 These public lands are managed by four federal agencies with differing missions and organizational structures.
+Three states manage wildlife on most of those lands.

 documents the desire of all parties to pursue voluntary opportunities to cooperate at the landscape scale.